cloudsolver/aws-ccp/03-AWS_Security_Best_Practices.md

 1. Group
     * Collection of users - conveniently apply common permissions.
     * This is not EC2 Security Group - that is a firewall.
+    * Can you nest groups?
+Can you have group inheritance?
+Are there unlimited groups that can be created?
 1. Roles
     * Roles define access permissions and are temporarily assumed by an IAM user or service.
     * DevOps role, Lambda-Execution role are examples.